n00bvn/n00bvn/README.md

 I’ve 6+ years Ruby experience, 1+ year React experience, 1+ year Python experience and 3+ years Meteor experience.

 I hate doing things repeatedly, that’s why I love programming.
-From using my computer to how I deploy applications or managing servers, I always love writing my own scripts.
+From using my computer to deploying applications or managing servers, I always love writing my own scripts.
+I do believe coding is mainly about the mindset and logic!

 I’ve dealt with real online services, specially SaaS applications.
-With experience of building apps from scratch, I can make my own deploying, testing and benchmarking scripts.
+With experience of designing and building apps from scratch, I can make my own deploying, testing and benchmarking scripts.
 I faced high traffic services, so making stable applications as well as configuring load balanced servers could not embarrass me.

 Remotely working as a full-stack developer is truly my dream.